Fall & Winter

 The Office of Student Accounts is responsible for your tuition and ancillary fees, processing payments, issuing refunds and applying service charges.
 For detailed information about fees and refunds, visit the Office of Student Accounts website.

-First day of Fall and Winter course enrolment (for exceptions, see timetable for details)
+First day of enrolment for Fall and Winter courses

 Non-enrolment day.
 You cannot use ACORN to add, change, or drop courses.